Dr. Mike McGinnis Returns to Service as Navy Medicine Executive Director

 |1

-This work, Dr. Mike McGinnis Returns to Service as Navy Medicine Executive Director, by BUMED PAO, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dr. Mike McGinnis Returns to Service as Navy Medicine Executive Director, by André Sobocinski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT